Jazz Piano Standards You Should Learn

 Blues and blues licks are such a big part of contemporary 20th and 21st century music.
 You can hear bit’s and pieces of it in jazz, blues, rock, funk, gospel, country, pop, and many other places.
 It’s a great launching pad for navigating into other styles of music.

-In regards to jazz blues, you could really learn the head to any blues tune.
+In regards to jazz and blues, you could really learn the head to any blues tune.
 I chose Straight No Chaser because it’s probably the most famous jazz blues tune (plus it’s written by Monk!)

 Here’s a version of me performing and teaching Straight No Chaser.